netxms/netxms-doc/admin/appendix.rst

 -------
 This tool has same usage as nxpush, but it sends data throught local agent.

-When new version of NetXMS is released - version of server protocol is changed.
+When new version of |product_name| is released - version of server protocol is changed.
 Change of version affects on server comunication with other tools like nxpush.
 So after each server update nxpush tool also should be updated.
 In case of usage nxapush - only agent should be updated as this tool uses agent